DBerchelmann/zillow_regression_project/README.md

     * For this project, I am utilizing the 2017 properties and predictions tables along with the property landuse type table
 * The data can also be pulled from Kaggle.com
     * https://www.kaggle.com/c/zillow-prize-1/data
+* This repository also has a CSV of the data available as well

 ------------------
 <H3><u> Project Planning </u></H3>